eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> T

+- **TGIF** stands for Thank God It's Friday, a common expression used to express happiness that the work week is ending and the weekend is near.

 - **Team-building** activities are games or events that are designed to help a group of people work better together.
 They build trust and good relationships between team members.

 - **tempting** is an adjective that describes something appealing or attractive, often making someone want to do or have it.
 For example: ``The idea of sleeping in is tempting``,  suggests the idea is appealing.